Melvin Purvis: G-Man: Production

-In January 1974 there were reports Ben Johnson would reprise his role as Melvin Purvis in an ABC Movie of the Week called Purvis, which would act as a pilot for a potential series.
+In January 1974, there were reports Ben Johnson would reprise his role as Melvin Purvis from the film Dillinger in an ABC Movie of the Week called Purvis, which would act as a pilot for a potential series.
 Eventually the role was taken by Dale Robertson and Dan Curtis was the show runner.
 It was American International Pictures' first proper venture into TV production.

 Filming was done in Nicolaus, Michigan Bar and Sloughhouse in California.

-In a 1976 interview, Milus called Dan Curtis "this asshole director."
+In a 1976 interview, John Milius called Dan Curtis "this asshole director."
 He also didn't like working for TV.
 "I don't like the way the networks screw around with you.
 The pay isn't the thing that turns me off; I'm not out to get the most money.
 You slave and toil over the thing and then they cut this out, cut that out, change this, for some damn reason.
 I won't tolerate that.
 I don't work hard on something to have it bowdlerized that way."